Li Peng, who oversaw Tiananmen Square massacre as Chinese premier, dies at 91

 Breaking News Emails

-The official Xinhua News Agency said that Li died Monday of an unspecified illness.
+His declaration of martial law over parts of Beijing on national television in the weeks before tanks and troops swept the square of protesters made him one of the most prominent faces of a crackdown that continues to color global perception of China's Communist Party leadership.

-Li was a cautious, uninspiring figure but a keen political infighter who spent two decades at the pinnacle of power before retiring in 2002.
-He leaves behind a legacy of extended and broad-based economic growth coupled with authoritarian political controls.
+The death toll given by officials days after the crackdown was about 300, most of them soldiers, with only 23 students confirmed killed.
+China has never provided a full accounting of the violence, but rights groups and witnesses say the figure could run into the thousands.
+The topic is taboo in China.

-While broadly disliked among the public, he oversaw China's reemergence from post-Tiananmen isolation into rising global diplomatic and economic clout, a development he celebrated in often defiantly nationalistic public statements.
+Li's image abroad remains tied to the 1989 crackdown.
+At home, although broadly disliked by the public, he oversaw China's reemergence from post-Tiananmen isolation into rising global diplomatic and economic clout, a development he celebrated in often defiantly nationalistic public statements.

 "Ridding themselves from the predicament of imperialist bullying, humiliation and oppression, the calamity-trodden Chinese people have since stood up," Li said in 1995 in a speech for the Oct.
 1 anniversary of the 1949 revolution.